GlassesMan01/DonationPortal-Website/README.md

    - Replace these keys in the backend **index.js** and the frontend *Login* and *Signup* pages.

 ### 7. *Generate SSL Keys*
-   - Create private and public keys in HTTP folder for HTTPS migration:
+   - Create private and public keys in SSL folder for HTTPS migration:
 ```bash
      openssl req -nodes -new -x509 -keyout localhost-key.pem -out localhost.pem -days 365
 ```